 - Few RAM resources

-In addition to these factors, having a good system administrator that manages our hosting is very important.
-In this way, you can configure and install software that allows the web to load much faster.
-Like, for example, making use of static and dynamic cache systems.
+Having a good system administrator to treat your hosting is very important.
+This way, you’ll be able to set up and install software that allows the web to load much faster.

-In Kiwop we optimize servers using Nginx, Varnish, Redis Server, memcache,etc…
+At Kiwop, we optimize servers using Nginx, Varnish, Redis Server, and memcache, among others.

-They already say that cheap comes out expensive.
-And it’s true, having cheap hosting can be very expensive when it comes to optimization and web speed.
+Cheap is expensive, and it’s true.
+Having cheap hosting can be very expensive when it comes to optimization and web speed.

 Monitor the use of external plugins